 Using yarn, an unattractive street object can be turned into something bright and attractive.
 Even more, it always brings a smile or an exclamation of “Wow, that is cool!”

-So, I decided to wrap in yarn my backyard!
+So, I decided to wrap in yarn trees in our backyard.
 We have a small but beautiful backyard with a fountain, patio, cute shed, maple trees, shade garden, and vegetable garden.

 I wanted to make my yarn tree bright and colorful and I’ve decided to make a Rainbow Ladybug Yarn Tree.
-Now it is a beautiful color wrapped tree with ladybugs on it!
+Now it is a beautiful and colorful wrapped tree with ladybugs on it!